 You can save a lot of money in two ways:

-If you decide to purchase either the West Kansai or ICOCA via Klook, here’s how to use them.
+If you decide to purchase either the West Kansai or ICOCA online, here’s how to use them.

-3. On the day of your trip, upon arrival at Kansai Airport, find the HIS Counter at the Arrival Hall.
-There is usually a small KLOOK logo displayed in front of the counter.
+- On the day of your trip, upon arrival at Kansai Airport, find the HIS Counter at the Arrival Hall.
+Find the designated counter for those who purchased their pass/tickets via online booking.
 Show your mobile voucher to the staff.

 – If you booked an ICOCA Card, you will be given the actual ICOCA card.